LauraGnc/FinancialGraph/README.md

 # FinancialGraph
-A simple script to generate few stock market information Please switch the branch to 'main'
+A simple script to generate few stock market information Please switch the branch to 'master'